memgraph/docs/products/memgraph/v1.2.0/reference_guide/networkx/nxalg/nxalg.bridges.md

 ### nxalg.bridges(ctx: mgp.ProcCtx, root: mgp.Nullable.mgp.Vertex = None)
-Return all bridges in a graph.
+Returns all bridges in a graph.

 A *bridge* in a graph is an edge whose removal causes the number of connected components of the graph to increase.
 Equivalently, a bridge is an